steilerDev/duplicati_helper/README.md

 Command | Functionality
 --- | ---
 `duplicati help` | Shows a full list of available commands and configured backups.
 `duplicati {backup | repair} <backup_config_name>` | Starts the backup/repair of a pre-configured backup job.
 The backup will be put into a subfolder on your cloud provider with the configured backup name, the log will be written to the configured log directory with the name `duplicati.<backup_config_name>.log`.
 The backup is defined within `backup.conf` (see below).
 Optionally the backup name can be followed by the argument `quiet`, relaying all output to the log file (functionality not fully working, since [duplicati has a bug there](https://github.com/duplicati/duplicati/issues/1752).
 A workaround is in place, that should relay all CLI output, that is not supressed to `duplicati.<backup_config_name>.cli.log`.
+For this workaround to work you need gdb installed and the executing user needs to be root.
 `duplicati kill <backup_config_name>` | Kills a running backup job with the supplied name `duplicati server` | Starts the duplicati webserver, with the supplied configuration from `duplicati.conf` (see below).
 `duplicati usage` | Shows the usage of currently running backup jobs using `top`.